raechen1007/ga_synthesiser/README.md

 # ga_synthesiser
 (Not-Up-to-Date)
-The project remains confidential yet.
+The project is confidential yet.
+Please contact me if you want a demo.